MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/p/path.md

 # path

-Use *path* instead of *pathname*, both in general references and in syntax.
+Use *path* instead of *pathname,* both in general references and in syntax.

 Use *path* to refer to a drive and any folders below the root directory.
 When a path also specifies a file, use *full path*.